Centuria (manga): Gods and Monsters

-The Deity of the Night is a goddess who resides within Diana, as the girl was born as the vessel for her heart and is the sole individual capable of perceiving and hearing her.
+Vulja, more commonly known as the Deity of the Night is a three-headed goddess who decided to descend to the mortal world 400 years ago, after which she was toppled and her immortal and mutilated body resides in the Supreme Lord's domain.
+Her power was split into five pieces, with Lalawag being the vessel for her bones, Berta being the vessel for her blood, Rif la Scyrus being the vessel of her organs, while she resides within Diana, as the girl was born as the vessel for her heart and the vessels are the only individuals capable of perceiving and hearing her.
 Her influence has determined Diana's fate as the Child of Prophecy, as Elstri claims that she will influence her to be the one destined to unleash chaos upon the world.

 Publication

 Centuria is written and illustrated by Tohru Kuramori.
 It began serialization in Shueisha's Shōnen Jump+ app and website on April 8, 2024.
 Shueisha has compiled its chapters into individual tankōbon volumes.
 The first volume was released on July 4, 2024.
-As of October 2025, six volumes have been released.
+As of July 2026, nine volumes have been released.

 The series is simultaneously published in English on Shueisha's Manga Plus platform.
 In June 2025, Viz Media announced that they had licensed the series for English publication beginning in Q2 2026.